-The Pacific golden chanterelle is easily identifiable and is perfect for novices who eager to harvest delicious wild mushrooms.
-These mushrooms have potent insecticidal properties and generally free of bugs.
-Besides, this fungi has high nutritional and culinary value.
+The Pacific golden chanterelle is easily identifiable and perfect for novices who are eager to harvest delicious wild mushrooms.
+Having potent insecticidal properties and generally free of bugs, these fungi have high nutritional and culinary values.

 Cautions: Chanterelles like many other mycorrhizal fungi accumulate toxic heavy metals such as lead and neodymium.
 Avoid the polluted areas near metal mines, industrial buildings, or busy highways.

-Pacific Golden Chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.
+The Pacific golden chanterelles are mostly found in high-elevation forests (above 1,500 feet) of the Coast Range and the Cascade Mountains along the north-facing hillsides and slopes.

 If you spot a chanterelle, carefully check the area surrounding the tree nearby.
 These species tend to establish permanent colonies, growing in groups.
-If you have your secret chanterelles' spot, you will return again and again to this place and harvest the wonderful yellow mushrooms.
+If you have your secret chanterelles' spot, you will return again and again and harvest the wonderful yellow mushrooms.

-If you never before collected chanterelles in the wild, start from the Forest Service road.
-Apply all tips to find chanterelle (mentioned above).
+If you have never before collected chanterelles in the wild, start from any forest service road.
+Apply all of the tips mentioned above to find chanterelle.
 Do not get lost!

 The Coast Range: Tillamook State Forest, Siuslaw National Forest, Rogue-Siskiyou National Forest.

-The season on the Pacific Northwest begins as early as mid-summer at the higher elevation and lasts to the first frost, typically, until November.
+The chanterelle season in the Pacific Northwest begins as early as mid-summer at the higher elevation and lasts to the first frost, typically until November.
 However, every year is different.

 The chanterelles growth is triggered by rainfall and continuing warm and humid weather.
-If first fall rains begin earlier, in August, you will get golden forest treasure at the end of August 7-10 days after the good rainfalls.
+If the first fall rains begin earlier in August, you will get golden forest treasure at the end of August 7-10 days after the good rainfalls.

-Chanterelles are an excellent source of dietary fiber, protein (8 essential amino acids), potassium, copper, manganese, iron, Vitamins D, C, B, and A. The presence of these compounds ensures health advantages of chanterelle; these mushrooms possess immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial and antigenotoxic properties.
-An hour or more exposure to sunlight may increase vitamin D amount in the mushrooms.
+Chanterelle is an excellent source of dietary fiber, protein, potassium, copper, manganese, iron, Vitamins D, C, B, and A. The presence of these compounds ensures health advantages of chanterelle; these mushrooms possess immunomodulatory, anti-inflammatory, antioxidant, antiviral, anti-cancer, antimicrobial and antigenotoxic properties.
+An hour or more exposure to sunlight may increase the vitamin D amount in the mushrooms.

 Methods of cooking